Director of Coaching

 Coach Parker also coaches a Men’s U23 team for Attack that plays in the SoCal Premier League and this team has been the Finalists in the league for the last 2 years.
 He believes that setting goals for the players at the beginning of the season is important that organizing a tactical training plan provides the chance for each and every player to achieve their goal.

-Coach Seipt has been with RSF Attack for two years working with the HS girls program and Coach Hansford.
-He is a retired US Marine Officer whose passion has been coaching youth soccer for 12+ years in multiple locations including North Carolina, Stuttgart Germany, and here in San Diego.
+Coach Seipt has been with RSF Attack for five years working first with the HS girls program and most recently as the Head Coach of our Junior Development Program (JDP).
+He is a retired US Marine Corps officer whose passion has been coaching youth soccer for 14+ years in multiple locations including North Carolina, Stuttgart Germany, and here in San Diego.
 During his years coaching in Germany he worked with Stuttgart Select, VFB Shoinach, and as part of the ODP Europe staff for girls development.
-He has coached teams in Carlsbad, San Marcos HS and currently the assistant varsity coach at Del Norte, HS.
-Coach Seipt played his youth soccer in WA, CA, VA, and High School in NC, Junior College in Rhode Island, and the with US Naval Academy (MD) college indoor team.
-He is a student of the game and holds the USSF National D, NSCAA Advance Regional and Level 6 Licenses as well as multiple NFHS certificates.
+He has coached HS teams at San Marcos HS and Del Norte HS.
+Coach Seipt played his youth soccer in WA, CA, VA, and NC, JC in Rhode Island, and the with US Naval Academy college indoor team.
+He is a student of the game and holds the USSF National D, NSCAA Advance Regional and Level 6 Licenses as well as multiple National Federation of HS (NFHS) certificates.

 Coach Seipt brings a wealth of experience and variety in styles of play from his many geographic locations.
 He believes in a strong team bond, skills, fitness, creativity, effort, discipline, accountability, and having lots of fun.
 Master the Techniques, understand the Tactics, play with Tenacity, and win as a TEAM!